The Common Pneumatic Fittings Thread Types

 3/4″141.0500.949

-British Standard Pipe (BSP)
+B. British Standard Pipe (BSP)

 British Standard Pipe (BSP) threads are a globally recognized standard for pipe fittings, predominantly used in Europe and Asia for plumbing, pneumatic, and hydraulic systems.
 BSP threads come in two main types: BSPT (British Standard Pipe Taper) and BSPP (British Standard Pipe Parallel).

+a.
 BSPT (British Standard Pipe Taper)

 BSPT threads are referred to as R threads, they feature a 55-degree thread angle and a taper similar to NPT, which allows for a tight, pressure-resistant seal as the threads are engaged.
 Also need thread sealants or PTFE tape to ensure leak-free connection.

+b.
 BSPP (British Standard Pipe Parallel)

 In contrast, BSPP threads are referred to as G threads, are parallel or straight and require a sealing washer or O-ring to achieve a leak-proof connection.
 Defined by the ISO 7-1 and ISO 228 standards, BSP threads offer versatility and reliability in various industrial applications.
 Their design facilitates easy disassembly and reassembly, making them ideal for systems requiring frequent maintenance.